Improper Merchant Underwriting Directly Affects Your Business

-Merchant Account underwriting is completed by an individual or team of high risk analysts and in general takes two days to a week to complete, depending on the provider.
+Merchant Account underwriting is clear by an individual or team of high-risk analysts and in general takes two days to a week to complete, depending on the provider.
 For businesses needing a quick fix, there are options that don’t require any underwriting — but those have their own drawbacks.
 More on that later.

 First, let’s go over what underwriters usually review.